 Overestimating the PRC's threat to Taiwan and the larger Indo-Pacific reflects a failure of imagination and an inaccurate calculus regarding U.S. strengths in the region.
 We must remember that most of China's military developments are defensive, designed to inhibit U.S. freedom of maneuver.
 These Chinese tools require a deliberate response across the joint force, not simply placing troops in harm's way.
 The thought of basing troops in Taiwan falls into a classic American trap of seeing conflict as binary, with clear distinctions between war and peace.
-Mills' logic is simple: since we cannot stop power would be apportioned and therefore unavailable for other efforts to expand U.S. influence and further any competitive advantages throughout the region.
+Mills' logic is simple: since we cannot stop Security Strategy calls for the employment of informational and economic elements of power to counter China.36 Complicating policy options, troops in Taiwan would make the ambiguous explicit.
+Rather than helping the United States regain the initiative in the Indo-Pacific, plopping an isolated contingent in a vulnerable location would limit American options while giving credence to Chinese claims of America striving toward hegemony, all while hamstringing Taiwan's operational-level defense.
+As a result, the United States would have to align significant combat power to respond to nearly any threat to Taiwan.
+Such power would be apportioned and therefore unavailable for other efforts to expand U.S. influence and further any competitive advantages throughout the region.
 The joint force must provide flexible, rapidly deployable force packages to provide policy makers a suite of options to respond along the spectrum of escalation.
-While the logic of forward positioning troops make sense, Taiwan is a bridge too far, lacking the facilities and power projection platforms need to
+While the logic of forward positioning troops make sense, Taiwan is a bridge too far, lacking the facilities and power projection platforms needed